reyniel26/reyniel26/README.md

 I'm fascinated with mountains.
 Its like challenge that I need to pass.
 That I need to climb until I get on the peak.

-About my experience.
-I've worked with Java, PHP, and Python to create solutions.
+About my experience, I've worked with Java, PHP, C++, and Python to create solutions.
 I am especially skilled in the Python programming language.
-I've built web systems utilizing PHP and Python, primarily the Flask framework.
-I have experience creating software ranging from desktop application to web application.
-I am well-versed in the use of Git and had experience of using cloud repository such as GitHub and GitLab.
-Together with my team in thesis, we competed in the DICT's Philippine Start-up Competition 2021 Student Edition  Regional Level.
+Built web systems utilizing PHP and Python, Experienced in creating software ranging from desktop application to web application.
+Well-versed in the use of Git and had experience of using cloud repository such as GitHub and Gitlab.Always seeking opportunity not only to have strong knowledge and experience by taking up more challenging roles but also to contribute in various solutions.

 My tech stack:
 - For Desktop Application: PyQt5, PyQt6 or PySide6 (Qt Based)